joelouthan/theologic.us/content/posts/creed-apostles/apostles-creed08-the-Holy-Spirit-Christ-said.md

 ---
-title: "What Do We Believe: The Holy Spirit--What Christ Said"
+title: "What Do We Believe: The Holy Spirit as Taught by Christ"
 author: Joseph Louthan
 publishDate: 2023-05-31
 categories: